wikipathways/EuropePMCLinks/README.md

 ## Upload to EuropePMC

-The `links.xml` file is finally uploaded to EuropePMC's FTP server.
+Finally, the `links.xml` and `profile.xml` files are uploaded to EuropePMC's FTP server.
 The credentials are available with the current uploader.
 The file is placed in a hidden folder.

 ```shell